Game

-A Game is a structured form of play, usually undertaken for entertainment or fun, and sometimes used as an educational tool.
-Many games are also considered to be work (such as professional players of spectator sports or games) or art (such as jigsaw puzzles or games involving an artistic layout such as Mahjong, solitaire, or some video games).
+A game is a structured type of play usually undertaken for entertainment or fun, and sometimes used as an educational tool.
+Many games are also considered to be work (such as professional players of spectator sports or video games) or art (such as games involving an artistic layout such as mahjong, solitaire, or some video games).

-Games are sometimes played purely for enjoyment, sometimes for achievement or reward as well.
-They can be played alone, in teams, or online; by amateurs or by professionals.
-The players may have an audience of non-players, such as when people are entertained by watching a chess championship.
-On the other hand, players in a game may constitute their own audience as they take their turn to play.
-Often, part of the entertainment for children playing a game is deciding who is part of their audience and who is a player.
-A toy and a game are not the same.
-Toys generally allow for unrestricted play whereas games present rules for the player to follow.
+There are many types of games; popular formats include board games, video games, online games, and card games.
+Games can be played in a variety of circumstances, and some can be played even without any materials or company.
+Games can be played either for enjoyment or for competition; they can be played alone or in teams; they can be played offline or online.

+In a notable, competitive setting, players may have an audience to watch them play.
+Examples of games that generally draw audiences are chess championships, e-sports, and professional sports.

+All games must have a challenge and a structure; barring certain exceptions like sandbox games, all games also have an objective.
+Multiplayer games also include interaction between two or more players.
+Not all forms of play are considered games; toys and puzzles, for instance, are not games, as they do not have a structure.

-Key components of games are goals, rules, challenge, and interaction.
-Games generally involve mental or physical stimulation, and often both.
-Many games help develop practical skills, serve as a form of exercise, or otherwise perform an educational, simulational, or psychological role.
+Games generally involve either mental stimulation, physical stimulation, or both.
+Many games help develop practical skills, serve as a form of exercise, or perform an educational, simulational, or psychological role.

 Attested as early as 2600 BC, games are a universal part of human experience and present in all cultures.
 The Royal Game of Ur, Senet, and Mancala are some of the oldest known games.

 Definitions

 Ludwig Wittgenstein

-Ludwig Wittgenstein was probably the first academic philosopher to address the definition of the word game.
+Ludwig Wittgenstein is well known in the history of philosophy for having addressed the definition of the word game.
 In his Philosophical Investigations, Wittgenstein argued that the elements of games, such as play, rules, and competition, all fail to adequately define what games are.
 From this, Wittgenstein concluded that people apply the term game to a range of disparate human activities that bear to one another only what one might call family resemblances.
-As the following game definitions show, this conclusion was not a final one and today many philosophers, like Thomas Hurka, think that Wittgenstein was wrong and that Bernard Suits' definition is a good answer to the problem.
+As the following game definitions show, this conclusion was not a final one, and today many philosophers, like Thomas Hurka, think that Wittgenstein was wrong and that Bernard Suits' definition is a good answer to the problem.